molgenis/sc-MetaBrain-consortium/replication/README.md

 Moreover, some columns can be approximated if allowed (**--allow_infer**, default `False`):
  * `zscore` can be approximated if `beta`, `MAF`, and `N` are available
  * `beta_se` can be approximated if `zscore`, `MAF`, and `N` are available

-Next, you need to define the path where all gene - variant combinations are stored in `all_effects_path` and where the top variant per gene are stored in `top_effects_path`.
-Note that if you do not have a `top_effects_path` file you can leave this empty and the program will automatically select the top effects from the `all_effects_path` file.
-Similarly, if you do not have a `all_effects_path` you can leave this empty and the `top_effects_path` will be used instead; note that you might get very low overlap between two datasets because of this.
-Finally, if you are using single-cell eQTL summary stats you can use the `self.cell_type` argument to differentiate between these.

 ## Prerequisites